wilson631016/Nlog-with-Database-oracle/README.md

 # Nlog-with-Database

-to practice:
-  using NLog to log mesage to the database.
+Practice logging messages to the database using NLog.
-  In this example, Framework:.NetCore 3.1 and databse is Oracle.
+In this example, Framework: NetCore 3.1, the database is Oracle.

 PackageReference:
     "NLog" Version="5.0.1"
     "NLog.Config" Version="4.7.15"